davidboybob/davidboybob.github.io/_posts/vue/2015-10-23-welcome-to-jekyll3.markdown

 layout: post
 title:  "Smart Post"
 date:   2016-10-23 17:40:06
-categories: Vuejs
+categories: Vue.js
 image: python.png
 description: This is the first Demo post.
 Click to see full content.
-tags: python 파이썬 Django
+tags: python 파이썬 Django Vuejs
 comments: true
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.